How much should you save each month?

 Save extra money when you can

 If you get a raise, a bonus, an IRS refund or additional income, consider depositing the extra money directly into your savings account.
 If it’s not feasible for you to save all of the money, consider putting a portion into your savings.
-Chase Autosave allows you to perform a one-time transfer for these types of irregular payments.

 If you're paid on a bi-weekly schedule, look for months where you'll receive 3 paychecks.
 That “additional” monthly paycheck or a portion of it can be put directly into savings, usually without affecting your monthly budget.